signalfx/collectd-build-bundle/README.md

 ## Notes
 This has been tested on Ubuntu 14.04 and Centos 7 but needs a lot more testing as well as an automated test suite.

+## Versioning
+This bundle is versioned based on the underlying collectd version with a `+<num>` label that increments for each release of this bundle between collectd versions.
+For example, a version of `5.7.0+4` indicates the fourth release of this bundle based on collectd 5.7.0.

 ## TODO
  - Automated testing across multiple Linux distros